SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_021e9def-5a55-4369-941e-af269b45bef1_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "HackTools Suspicious Process Names In Command Line"

+    Detects the default process name of several HackTools and also check in command line.
+This rule is here for quickwins as it obviously has many blind spots.

+    - **Effort:** intermediate

+??? abstract "High Privileges Network Share Removal"

+    Detects high privileges shares being deleted with the net share command.

+    - **Effort:** intermediate

 ??? abstract "ICacls Granting Access To All"

     Detects suspicious icacls command granting access to all, used by the ransomware Ryuk to delete every access-based restrictions on files and directories.
 ICacls is a built-in Windows command to interact with the Discretionary Access Control Lists (DACLs) which can grand adversaries higher permissions on specific files and folders.